 Take a Deep Breath

 When attacked by an adversarial negotiator or when you begin to feel threatened by the other party, the first step is to literally take a deep breath.
-Taking a deep breath diminishes your flight or fight response, lower your blood pressure and give you time to think.
+Taking a deep breath diminishes your flight or fight response, lowers your blood pressure and gives you time to think.
 The goal is to allow you to digest the situation while remaining calm and professional before you respond or react in a way that doesn’t protect your interests.
 The old adage to “Take a deep breath and count to 10” can be very beneficial when dealing with a challenging negotiator.

 Acknowledge the Disagreement